 Volume read/write properties

-Get or set the parent, which must be a note.NotRest subclass.
-The parent is wrapped in a weak reference.
+Get or set the client, which must be a note.NotRest subclass.
+The client is wrapped in a weak reference.

 Get or set the velocity value, a numerical value between 0 and 127 and available setting amplitude on each Note or Pitch in chord.